 …

-An initiator may start transmitting a first UWB RSF fragment at RpInitiatorRsfOffset slots into the ranging phase.
+An initiator may start transmitting a first UWB RSF fragment at RpRsfOffset slots into the ranging phase.
 The initiator may continue to send up to X UWB RSF fragments at regular intervals of 1200 RSTUs (where X refers to [5]).

-An initiator may start transmitting a first UWB RIF fragment at RpInitiatorRifOffset slots into the ranging phase.
+An initiator may start transmitting a first UWB RIF fragment at RpRifOffset slots into the ranging phase if no RSF fragments were transmitted by the initiator during this ranging round before, or RpRifOffset after the beginning of the initiator’s last RSF fragment otherwise.
 The initiator may continue to send up to Y UWB RIF fragments at regular intervals of 1200 RSTUs (where Y refers to [5]).

-A responder may start transmitting a first UWB RSF fragment at RpResponderRsfOffset slots into the ranging phase.
+A responder may start transmitting a first UWB RSF fragment at RpRsfOffset + 600 RSTUs slots into the ranging phase.
 The responder may continue to send up to X UWB RSF fragments at regular intervals of 1200 RSTUs (where X refers to [5]).

-A responder may start transmitting a first UWB RIF fragment at RpResponderRifOffset slots into the ranging phase.
+A responder may start transmitting a first UWB RIF fragment at RpRifOffset slots into the ranging phase if no RSF fragments were transmitted by the responder during this ranging round before, or RpRifOffset after the beginning of the responder’s last RSF fragment otherwise.
 The responder may continue to send up to Y UWB RIF fragments at regular intervals of 1200 RSTUs (where Y refers to [5]).

 …